theRedHeadDeveloper/Raspberry-Pi-GPIO-control-with-Node/README.md

-# Set configure the client.js file.
+# Configure the client.js file.
 In order for socket.io to establish a connection, you must add the IP address of your Raspberry Pi followed by the port number used to host the website (in this case I used port 8080).